 She bent down and whispered in his ear, “You’re right.
 I shouldn’t sell myself short.”

-She stood and walked away, stepping back onto the revolving floor and disappearing once more into the crowd, while the two crow-headed men who had been barring her path hurried over to investigate their fallen comrade, leaving her exit unguarded.
+She stood and walked away, stepping back onto the revolving floor and disappearing once more into the crowd.
+The two crow-headed men who had been barring her path hurried over to investigate their fallen comrade, leaving her exit unguarded.
 Just as she was about to make her escape, she heard some commotion from upstairs.
-It must have been coming from Lord Connor’s office, judging by the sound.
-She immediately thought of Mr. O.
+Judging by the sound, it must be coming from Lord Connor’s office.
+Mr. O.

-She hesitated.
-She could still help him.
-He was clearly in trouble.
-But he wasn’t really her problem any more, even if it was sort of her fault.
-Of course, if he’d been first into Connor’s office, he’d have been the one to have faced Connor in all his sickness-induced cannibalistic glory.
+She hesitated; she could still help him.
+He was clearly in trouble, but he wasn’t really her problem any more, even if it was sort of her fault.
+Of course, if he’d been first into Connor’s office, he’d have been the one to face Connor in all his sickness-induced cannibalistic glory.
 And they both knew how that would have turned out.
 So, no, she’d done enough for Mr. O already.
 And she still had herself to worry about.

 She turned away.
-The crow-faced men had already removed the dart from the man’s neck, and though he still looked dazed, he was pointing in her direction, and two of them were headed her way.
+The crow-faced men had already removed the dart from their comrade’s neck, and though he still looked dazed, he was pointing in her direction, and two of them were headed her way.
 She spun around, headed for the door, but a third barred her path.
 He was right in front of her.

 No time for subtlety.
 Without warning, she struck him across the face.
 He flew backward, landed hard and laid still.
 His mask tumbled off his face with the clasps torn clean off, and she stepped over him.
 She spared a quick glance to see if she might recognize him, but she didn’t.
 The way cleared for her.
 Ladies and gentlemen alike scrambled out of her way.